davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 2. In Visual Studio Solution Explorer, again right-click the hello-beanstalk project and select Publish to AWS.

 3. The Publish dialog appears.
-This time, we select **Existing target** because we're updating an existing Beanstalk application.
+This time, select **Existing target** because we're updating an existing Beanstalk application.

     ![eb-publish-update-dialog.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1636068289390/_Q8qJBFlc.png align="left")

 4. Click **Publish** and wait for the deployment to complete.

 5. If you visit the Elastic Beanstalk &gt; Applications area, you'll see hello-beanstalk's Last modified date has changed.
-Click on **hello-beanstalk-dev**, the development environment, for a list of recent events, confirming that we did indeed publish an update.
+Click on **hello-beanstalk-dev**, the development environment, for a list of recent events, confirming that I did indeed publish an update.

     ![eb-devenv-postupdate.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1636213731653/OJgNrLHfz.png align="left")